aiven/aiven-docs/docs/products/kafka/howto/enable-oidc.md

 import ConsoleLabel from "@site/src/components/ConsoleIcons" import ConsoleIcon from "@site/src/components/ConsoleIcons"

-Aiven for Apache Kafka enables secure client authentication using OIDC/OAuth2, allowing clients to verify users through an authorization server.
+Aiven for Apache Kafka® enables secure client authentication using OIDC/OAuth2, allowing clients to verify users through an authorization server.

 By activating this, you can use token-based authentication and integrate with identity providers.